What Size Light Bar Do I Need for My 4×4? (Australia Guide)

 When to choose this size

-If your 4×4 is driven daily and only sees occasional regional or off-road use, a compact light bar provides useful extra visibility without over-lighting.
+If your 4×4 is driven daily and only sees occasional regional use, this size suits most 4×4 touring accessories setups.

 Limitations